mohsenhatami96/walle/README.md

-# dobby
+# walle
-Dobby is a tool to manage Kubernetes YAML files format
+walle is a tool to manage Kubernetes YAML files format